saraahadzic/spring-mongo-docker/user-polls/README.md

 *if wrong value is sent for operator or date cannot be parsed, API returns all data from db*

 ## 4. Get user polls filtered by criteria (text fields search)
 **Explanation:** API returns user polls from database that match passed criteria.
 Criteria can be any indexed text property from document or nested documents.
+Search is in english language.

 | parameter |value format | properties accepted | example |
 |----|-----|---|----|